johanneskiesel/Comparing-Keyword-Importance-Across-Texts/README.md

 Imagine you are a social scientist studying public discourse on climate change over time.
 You want to identify emerging trends and changes in how people discuss the topic on Twitter.
 #### Method Application

 Using this method, you analyze tweets from different periods (e.g., monthly or yearly datasets).
-For each period:
+For each period you perform:

     1. **Keyword Extraction**: Apply metrics like TF-IDF or Log Odds Ratio to identify terms uniquely important in that period's tweets.
     2. **Trend Detection**: Compare the importance scores of keywords across periods to see which terms are gaining or losing prominence.

 #### Outcome
 The analysis reveals:

     -**Emerging Keywords**: For example, new terms like carbon neutrality or greenwashing might appear in recent datasets, indicating shifts in public focus.
     -**Diminishing Keywords**: Older terms like global warming might show reduced importance, reflecting changes in terminology or framing.
     -**Stable Keywords**: Terms like climate crisis might maintain steady importance, showing consistency in discourse.